 If the IRB reviews research that targets for enrollment categories of subjects vulnerable to coercion or undue influence, the review process will include one or more individuals who are knowledgeable about or experienced in working with these subjects.
+For example, the IRB will include one or more individuals who are knowledgeable about or experienced in working with these subjects.
+For example, the IRB will include one or more individuals who are knowledgeable about or experienced in working with these subjects.
 For example, the IRB will include one or more individuals who are knowledgeable about or experienced in working with children, prisoners, or adults with limited decision-making capacity, when reviewing research that involves individuals from these populations.